ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/conversion-preserving-custom-content.md

 }

 /**
- * Creates upcast converter that will pass all classes from view element to model element.
+ * Creates an upcast converter that will pass all classes from the view element to the model element.
  */
 function upcastCustomClasses( elementName ) {
 	return dispatcher => dispatcher.on( `element:${ elementName }`, ( evt, data, conversionApi ) => {